WhiZTiM/UbexCpp/README.md

 # UbexCpp
+## A High Performance, compact, and intuitive JSON-style binary serialization library

-## A performant and clean C++14 implementation of the Uncomplicated Binary Exchange Format (UBEXF) and Value semmantics
+#### This is clean C++14 implementation of the Uncomplicated Binary Exchange Format (UBEXF) and Value semmantics

+#### How?
 The UBEXF is a simpler variant of UBJSON (A binary version of JSON).
-UBEXF has been used in proprietery codebase, With permission to publicize it, I am publicly evangelizing it.
-See Format Spec for details
+UBEXF carries simplicity of representing any data in JSON style and the efficiency of binary compactness.
+However it does not strive a 1:1 compatibility with JSON like UBJSON does.
+Please See Format Spec for details

+#### About This Library
 UbexCpp is a UBEXF Library that enables a client to seamlessly stream In/Out UBEXF encoded data from a StreamSource.
 The StreamSource is a template type that can be substituted provided it meets the Concept requirements.
 For example, std::ostream, std::istream and Boost.Asio can seamless be plugged in.

 This library has been implemented using *C++14*, as part of the timl (Timothy's Libraries) for public use.